-As listed in the table above, the applicant has proposed ten conventional house types (with forwardfacing attached garages) and five neo-traditional house types (with rear-facing) detached garages.
+As listed in the table above, the applicant has proposed ten conventional house types (with forward-facing attached garages) and five neo-traditional house types (with rear-facing) detached garages.
 The different house types utilize a variety of roof and window treatments and feature numerous options including brick facades and expanded living space.
 All of these house types were also approved in Phase I of the development under DSP-07003.

 The two-family dwellings proposed on the eastern part of the site include two types of units; every two-unit building section contains one Matisse unit and one Picasso unit.
 As with other two-family dwellings, the fronts of the units are very attractively treated and articulated through the use of brick facades and generous fenestration, while the sides are mostly faced with siding and have few windows.
 The rears of the buildings are dominated by rear garage doors at the street level, with decks mounted above the rear driveways.
 Although the nature of the unit type to some extent dictates the appearance of the rear alleys, landscaping and paving treatments should be used around the driveways to increase their attractiveness.
-There should also be more attention given to the visible sides of the building facing west toward Karen Boulevard and east toward Zoe Loop.
-The basic model of the building features only four windows on the side of the building, which is much larger than a conventional house or townhouse (the side of the buildings, facing toward Karen Boulevard or Zoe Loop, the Urban Design Section recommends that the buildings should be constructed using additional windows on the second, third, and fourth stories.
+There should also be more attention given to the visible sides of the buildings facing west toward Karen Boulevard and east toward Zoe Loop.
+The basic model of the building features only four windows on the side of the building is approximately 52 feet wide and 56 feet tall at the peak of the roof).
+On the visible sides of buildings, facing toward Karen Boulevard or Zoe Loop, the Urban Design Section recommends that the buildings should be constructed using additional windows on the second, third, and fourth stories.
 This would provide a more balanced and attractive endwall on the outward-oriented sides.